Nima-Fr/TryHackMe/CTF_collection_Vol.1/README.md

 ## [Task 17] A sounding QR

 We are given a QR code again.
 After scanning it, we are given a "soundcloud" link which is an audio saying the letters of the flag.
-You can slow it down to understand the letters better.
+You can slow it down to understand the letters better:

 Flag: `THM{SOUNDINGQR}`

 ## [Task 18] Dig up the past

 For this one we have to dig through the past.
 There is a thing called [**"wayback machine"**](https://archive.org/web/).
 It is a digital archive of the World Wide Web and it keeps snapshots of websites. from different time periods.
-We are given the URL and the date, so let's look it up.
+We are given the URL and the date, so let's look it up:

 <p align="center"><img src="./files/task18.png"></p>